American WW2 poster. ‘Her America must stay free! Buy war bonds,’ ca. 1943. Used with permission, Shutterstock

 According to Watertown Mutual’s minutes, a special meeting was called on January 17, 1938, by Secretary E.F.
 Neumann.
 He called this meeting to advise the board that “the mutual had to pay 1% of the earnings of the 6 directors that were below 65 years into the social security fund at Washington.”
 This amounted to $10.52 for 1937.
 One might wonder what Neumann’s opinion was for the social security law?

 On June 8, 1942, Watertown Mutual again recorded minutes indicative of the times:

-“The secretary read a communication from the War Damage Insurance Corporation of Washington DC offering this company the participation in fire losses occurring thru enemy war machines or thru our own fighting of enemy attack under their own set up conditions.
+“The secretary read a communication from the War Damage Insurance Corporation of Washington DC offering this company the participation in fire losses occurring through enemy war machines or through our own fighting of enemy attack under their own set up conditions.
 After the board discussed the proposition it was decided to defer acceptance of the proposal for the time being!
 The reason: we are not set up like stock companies!
 Whence our risks are widely scattered, that in any case of loss from such a condition we could take care of it and would.”

 During these years, both Ixonia Mutual and Watertown Mutual make record of purchasing World War II bonds.
 Later, in 1953, Watertown Mutual would once again invest in bonds—three $5,000 B. C Ziegler bonds at 3.5% interest for five years.

 It’s interesting to see how world events affected the operations of two relatively small insurance companies.
 It’s also reassuring to know our founders were careful managers of their companies.
 These are traditions Forward Mutual carries on today.